Translate and Rotate

 Figure 3.

-Translate freely in 3D space Click the origin of the Move tool.
+Translate freely in 3D space Click and drag from the origin of the Move tool.

 Figure 4.